 – Writing and performance fiction, blogs, movement to texts

-– Community projects exhibition, audio recordings, drama, craft
+– Community projects exhibition, audio recordings, craft

 Writing and performance

 Our latest devised performance and perambulation in the Northwest was a political theatre comedy Ban the Ban on Barmaids!